March 10, 2020

 Distance Learning Support will be available 8 a.m. to 9 p.m.
 Monday-Thursday and 8 a.m. to 5 p.m.
 Friday.
 Call 573-840-9544 or email firstname.lastname@example.org.

-Three Rivers has set up a Wi-Fi network for students and employees accessible from the main parking lot and the Porter parking lot at the Poplar Bluff campus.
+Three Rivers has set up Wi-Fi networks for students and employees accessible on the Poplar Bluff Campus, 2080 Three Rivers Blvd., from the main parking lot and the Porter parking lot; in the parking lots at TRC-Dexter, 515A West Market in Dexter, and TRC-Kennett, 1002 Great West Drive in Kennett; and in the circle drive in front of TRC-Sikeston, 1400 S. Main in Sikeston.
 Buildings remain closed to the public.
-This is a password protected network.
-Check your email for information on how to access this Wi-Fi network.
+These are password protected networks.
+Check your email for information on how to access these Wi-Fi networks.

 Three River’s Rutland Library offers a number of electronic resources to assist students in research and assignments, and staff members are available to answer questions via email, phone and text.